Fenex330/surv-royale/README.md

 On Windows, SFML is bundled locally with the project.
 On Linux however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.
 On Windows, the only compiler supported is "mingw x86_64 seh 8.1.0" and is assumed that directories for compiler and 7zip executables exist inside PATH variable.
-On MacOS you should link statically with the following libs: sfml, flac, Ogg, Vorbis, freetype, openal.
+On MacOS, only server can be built and should be linked statically with sfml-network and sfml-system, installed either globally or locally.